1. Do you

 Gun Permits and Medical Cannabis...

 This is a very gray area in Pennsylvania.
 The federal government considers medical marijuana an illegal substance.
 As such, they require that Pennsylvania MMJ card holders mark that they are an “unlawful user of or addicted to any controlled substance” when completing the carry permit form.
 In doing so, you will be denied a permit.
-To circumvent MMJ card holders from being denied a permit as well as to protect patient privacy, the Pennsylvania Department of Health does NOT POST patient names to JNET, the background check portal used by law enforcement agencies.
+The Pennsylvania Department of Health does NOT POST patient names to JNET, the background check portal used by law enforcement agencies.
 As well, Pennsylvania MMJ cards are not scanned into any state databases.
 Law enforcement does not have access to a database listing those who have a medical marijuana card.
 Patients registry in the MMJ database will not appear on a background check.
 So, while federal law prohibits purchase of a firearm by anyone using medical marijuana, the patient's status in the Program will not be verified during the background check.

 What is the difference between medical marijuana and medical cannabis?